 Texture analysis refers to the characterization of regions in an image by their texture content, quantifying intuitive qualities described as roughness, smoothness, silkiness and bumpiness4.
 In ultrasound images echo patterns are generally referred to as textures5; a good breast tumor segmentation method in ultrasound images should take into account texture features in order to differentiate tumors from other objects with similar gray intensities, like glands and acoustic shadows6, however texture analysis in ultrasound images is not an easy task and many texture metrics have been used to model the echo patterns in breast tumors.
 Several automatic and semi-automatic segmentation methods using pixel intensity along with texture information have been proposed6.
 Some of these methods use first-order texture descriptors obtained from histogram statistics6,7, but these descriptors are not able to give a good texture description in ultrasound images because they do not take into account the spatial relation between pixels and gray-levels8; because of this, other proposed methods use second-order texture descriptors extracted from co-occurrence matrices statistics9, but the computational cost for computing the co-occurrence matrix is very high and much more demanding while working in per-pixel computation10.
 Other texture descriptors extracted from run-length matrices statistics have been used for breast tumor classification in ultrasound images.

 Texture is a rich source of visual information and there are a number of methods for texture representation, because of this, it is difficult to define the properties that can be used to effectively distinguish textures found in a given image11.
 On the other hand, image enhancement is key to improve the visual appearance of an image and make it more pleasant for human interpretation or more applicable in some special fields, such as computer vision and image segmentation12,13.
 For these reasons, it is important to evaluate which texture descriptor is the one that significantly enhances the contrast of the images and how this improves the outcome of an automatic segmentation method.
 In this work we report an extensive evaluation of the effects of texture descriptors (extracted from histogram statistics, co-occurrence matrices statistics and run-length matrices statistics) on the contrast between the tumor region and the surrounding tissue in breast ultrasound images and how this improves the results of an automatic segmentation algorithm.
 Except for the work done by Liao et al5, where they compare the ability of different texture descriptors extracted from co-occurrence matrices statistics to enhance the contrast between the tumor region and the surrounded tissue and how it affects the results of manual and automatic segmentations, there is no related work that evaluates the ability of different texture descriptors, extracted from first and second order statistics, to improve the automatic segmentation of tumors in breast ultrasound images.
 To evaluate the ability of these descriptors to enhance the contrast between the tumor region and the healthy tissue, we obtained a texture image using per-pixel computation using different texture descriptors and compare the signal to noise ratio (SNR), contrast to noise ratio (CNR), histogram intersection and Minkowski-form Distance between the tumor region and healthy tissue histograms in each image.
 We have also evaluated the ability of these descriptors to improve the segmentation results; we implemented a probabilistic segmentation method based on the work of Madabushi et al6 and compared the accuracy, sensitivity, specificity, positive predictive value (PPV) and negative predicted value (NPV) of the method when using different texture descriptors.
+We have found that the short run empahsis of the run-lenght matrix significantly improves the segmentation results previously reported by other authors 5,6

 Materials and Methods